ztz1989/software-switches/vpp/README.md

     * ./v2v1.sh    # start VM1 which transmits packets to VM2
     * ./v2v.sh     # start VM2 which receives packet from VM1 and measures the throughput
 * On VM1 (which can also be logged in from the host machine using: ssh root@localhost -p 10020), we start MoonGen using the following commands:
-    * Setup the virtual machine according to https://github.com/ztz1989/software-switches#virtualization-environment.
+    * Setup DPDK according to https://github.com/ztz1989/software-switches#configure-dpdk-inside-the-vm-an-example-is-given-as-follows.
     * Go to the MoonGen installation directory inside the virtual machine
     * ./build/MoonGen example/l2-load-latency.lua 0 0
 * On VM2 (which can also be logged in from the host machine using: ssh root@localhost -p 10030), we start an instance of FloWatcher-DPDK to measure the inter-VM throughput: